andy-byers/CalicoDB/doc/wal.md

 #### Full Images
 A full-page image is generated when a clean writable page is acquired from the pager.
-It contains the entire page contents, and can be used to undo many modifications made during a transaction.
+It contains the entire page contents, and can be used to apply_update many modifications made during a transaction.
 All that is needed for a full image is an immutable slice of the page data.
 The page LSN is not updated when generating this type of record, since the page was not actually updated.